MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-product-pricing.md

 - salePrice
 - salePriceEffectiveDate

 The `price` and `availability` fields are required; the call fails if you don't specify both fields.
 The `salePrice` and `salePriceEffectiveDate` are optional.
-If you don't specify them, the product's current sale price and effective date values are removed.
+If you don't specify them, the product's current sale price and effective date values are removed from the offer.

 The following shows an example POST request.